agapebondservant/tap-data/workshop/content/deploy-mlflow.md

 url: {{ ingress_protocol }}://mlflow-{{session_namespace}}.{{ ingress_domain }}
 ```

-And now we're ready to start building our model for production.
+And now we're finally ready to start building our model for production.

-We will refactor the code that we generated with our **Jupyter Notebooks** during our initial experiments.
+We will refactor the code that we generated with our **Jupyter Notebook** during our initial experiments.
 View the Jupyter Notebook by clicking on the Jupyter tab and selecting the "Image Processing" notebook.
 We can export the code by selecting "File -> Download as Python".